ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/ChemExtension/eval/README.md

---token-penalty <f>    penalty per 1k tokens/pub when selecting the best prompt (default 0) --no-embeddings        skip prose similarity (no embedding API calls) --structured           use structured outputs (JSON schema) instead of CSV-in-prose --prompt-page <name>   prompt page to seed from / write to (default Prompt_import_<Topic>) --prompt-file <path>   seed the initial prompt from a file instead of the wiki page --write                write the best prompt back to the prompt page
+--token-penalty <f>    penalty per 1k tokens/pub when selecting the best prompt (default 0) --no-embeddings        skip prose similarity (no embedding API calls) --structured           use structured outputs (JSON schema) instead of CSV-in-prose --vision <n>           also attach the first n rendered PDF pages as images (needs pdftoppm) --prompt-page <name>   prompt page to seed from / write to (default Prompt_import_<Topic>) --prompt-file <path>   seed the initial prompt from a file instead of the wiki page --write                write the best prompt back to the prompt page